0xInyiak/Ares/README.md

 The Web interface can be run on any server running Python.
 The agent can be compiled to native executables using **pyinstaller**.

+This version of Ares has been modified to run on HTTPS protocol

 ## Setup

 Install the Python requirements: